geological-survey-of-queensland/geological-properties-database/README.md

 * Replace the existing Surface Geology functionality in the MERLIN system.
 * Replace the Cores and Cuttings functionality in MERLIN.
 * Replace the Mineral Occurrences functionality in MERLIN.
 * Replace the Aerial Geophysics functionality in GEM.
+* Replace the Seismic Survey functionality in GEM.
 * Capture the primary Geochemical data recorded in the Explorer3 system.
 * Provide a repository for new data created by the department.
 * Provide a repository for new data submitted to the department.